Environmentally Preferable Purchasing

 We have trained staff in sustainable procurement.
 Vizient conducted a presentation to our Commodities group to review and explain the EPP program available through the GPO.
 Staff was taught how to access and target sustainable product offerings on the Vizient Contract site.
 Discussions also defined attributes and how suppliers are being more environmentally responsible.

 In the Print Shop, we use only recycled paper; some of the paper (white) is close to 100 percent recycled.
 We purchase only paints, adhesives and sealants that are low or no VOC (volatile organic compounds.)
 We purchase reusable surgical items and reprocessed medical devices (such as electrophysiology catheters) where clinically preferable.
-In 2021, participating in the SterilMed reprocessing program, we collected 21,987 devices and diverted 2,868 lbs. from landfills.
+In 2022, we collected 421 pounds of single use devices for reprocessing and diverted them from the landfills.
 We purchase flooring, wall coverings, paints, mats, finishes, furniture, and exterior materials that avoid chemicals of concern.

 In operating rooms, we use the Neptune system to consolidate medical waste so it can be properly disposed.